 Tabletop exercises are an excellent opportunity to explore process changes and their potential impact on incident response.
-Some of these process changes may be mundane; for example, after implementing a new ticketing system, the team should verify that the help desk can identify a cybersecurity incident and promptly escalate the incident ticket to the right person.
-Other process changes may be larger in scale, such as the acquisition of a new business unit, in which case the team should ensure that the incident response process aligns with the workings of the new business unit.
+Some of these process changes may be mundane; for example, after implementing a new ticketing system, the incident response team should verify that the help desk can identify a cybersecurity incident and promptly escalate the incident ticket to the right person.
+Other process changes may be larger in scale, such as the acquisition of a new business unit, in which case the incident response team should ensure its response process aligns with the workings of the new business unit.

-After a process change, an organization could use a tabletop to explore unexpected impacts to the team's ability to perform its duties or to confirm that the change does not affect its incident response process.
+After a process change, an organization could use a tabletop to explore unexpected impacts on the incident response team's ability to perform its duties or to confirm that the change does not affect its incident response process.
 Finally, for the forward-thinking organization, a tabletop exercise can explore the effect of a proposed process change before it is implemented.
 Discovering a potentially unwanted impact early enables the organization to make changes before implementing the new process, when alterations are less costly.